Hakodate: Night Views, Morning Markets, and Western History

 Bay Area and Kanemori Warehouses

-The red-brick Kanemori warehouses along the waterfront have been converted into shops, restaurants, and event spaces.
-The area is pleasant for an evening walk when the buildings are lit up.
+The red-brick Kanemori warehouses along the waterfront date from the 1880s and have been converted into shops, restaurants, and event spaces.
+The buildings are handsome — red brick with white trim, reflecting the era’s Western commercial architecture — and the area is pleasant for an evening walk when the buildings are lit up and reflected in the harbour water.
 In winter, a Christmas-themed illumination runs through the waterfront district.
+A small beer hall in one of the warehouses brews its own ales.

 Yunokawa Onsen